donovan6000/M33-Fio/README.md

 ___
 Q. OctoPrint's terminal shows an error about how it couldn't determine the printer's baud rate when trying to connect to the printer.

 A. Something caused M3D Fio to crash, so you'll need to restart it.
-This can be accomplished by restarting OctoPinrt, which can be done by restarting your computer.
+This can be accomplished by restarting OctoPrint, which can be done by restarting your computer.